Menu

 Platform: CISCO ASA 5500, 5500-X

 ACL in ASA is similar to router configuration, except for processing and mask definition (where the router uses wildcards).
 The adaptive security algorithm inspects only the first packet belonging to a particular session.
 Consecutive packets are “known” to ASA and are switched to “Fast Path” to not utilize ASA resources.
-ACLs are used to restrict or to permit traffic when there is a need to have transmission initiated from the lower to higher security level interface.
-There is only one ACL on one interface in particular direction permission.
+ACLs are used to restrict or permit traffic when there is a need to have transmission initiated from the lower to higher security level interface.
+There is only one ACL on one interface in a particular direction permission.

 ASA_ACL